vinod-gw/GettingAndCleaningDataCourseProject/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+### NOTE 1
+David Hood, TA for this class provided an excellent pictorial diagram of data relationships for this assignment.
+The diagram titled "David_Hood_Diagram" is included in this repo for review.
+This diagram forms the basis for the underlying script code logic.
+If you do not understand this diagram, for the benefit of both of us, please skip evaluating my work.

 ### SUMMARY OF "run_analysis.R" SCRIPT